knowrahman/AWS-SAA-C02-Course/README.md

 #### 1.6.11.2.
 Spot Instances

+lets say a user is using on demand EC2 instance on a Host but it has a capacity for another 4, AWS sells this spot at a discounted rate as spot instances

 Up to 90% off on-demand, but depends on the spare capacity.
 You can set a maximum hourly rate in a certain AZ in a certain region.
 If the max price you set is above the spot price, you pay only that spot